jpalardy/jpalardy.github.io/_posts/2014-12-12-how-to-have-the-last-word.markdown

 ![using esc-dot]({{site.url}}/assets/last-word/esc-dot.gif)

 How did the directory's name just appear?
-There *is* a keyboard shortcut for that and it's *already* configured on your terminal: just type `ESC` followed by the period (`ESC-.`).
+There *is* a keyboard shortcut for that and it's *already* configured on your terminal: type `ESC` followed by the period (`ESC-.`).

 (It also works as `META-.` or `ALT-.`)